farin/python-fakturoid/README.md

 This library is developed and maintained by Roman Krejcik ([farin@farin.cz](mailto:farin@farin.cz)).
 It is unoficial and no support from Fakturoid team can be claimed.

-**Full API is not implmented yet. python-fakturoid is under active development and must be consider unstable yet.**

 ## Installation

     python setup.py install